-- Track 1-1Heart and Diabetes Risk
+- Track 15-1Heart and Diabetes Risk

-- Track 1-2Impaired Glucose Tolerance
+- Track 15-2Impaired Glucose Tolerance

-- Track 1-3Prediabetes Diagnosed
+- Track 15-3Prediabetes Diagnosed

-- Track 1-4Prediabetes ans Treatments
+- Track 15-4Prediabetes ans Treatments

-- Track 2-3Juvenile Obesity
+- Track 16-1Cardiovascular disease

-- Track 2-4Teenage Obesity
+- Track 16-2Diabetic Neuropathy

 Gestational diabetes happens only during pregnancy.
 This is because, during pregnancy, the placenta makes hormones which can lead to high sugar levels in the blood.
 Generally, to normalize the high blood sugar levels, the pancreas produces enough insulin.
 But, if the insulin production is deficient or improper, then it could lead to high sugar levels in the blood of a pregnant, thereby leading to gestational diabetes.
 Risk factors include family history of having diabetes, overweight before getting pregnant, PCOS, case history of gestational diabetes etc. It can be treated with a low carb diet, physical fitness and insulin injections.